nikgodda/BF6-Portal-Merge-Typescript/README.md

 merged.ts

 ### NOTES
+- /sripts contains merge script
-- /code folder contains mod and modlib from official SDK. keep it updated if necessary
+- /code contains mod and modlib from official SDK. keep it updated if necessary
+- /src main.ts - entry point
 - ```import * as modlib from 'modlib'``` to use modlib in classes or main.ts